If you think that a Salt Water in Vinyl Liner Swimming pools is Chlorine Free....

 - Swimmers prefer the feel and taste of water treated with the CL Free Water System over water treated with salt-to-chlorine generators by an overwhelming margin.

 - CL free systems work within a calcium hardness range of 200-400 ppm.
-Because it converts calcium to bicarbonate, we signifitaltly reduce calcium scaling on fiberglass pool walls and rock features.
+Because it converts calcium to bicarbonate, we signifitaltly reduce calcium scaling on fiberglass swimming pool walls and rock features.
 Salt-to-chlorine generators do not control calcium scaling.

 - Since salt-to-chlorine systems produce chlorine, the sanitizing effectiveness of the pool system is impacted by changes in temperature, bather load, pH, sunlight and rainfall.
 Changes in any of these factors may require additional “shocking” of the water to prevent an algae outbreak.
 CL Free’s effectiveness is not significantly affected by these factors.
-There is always a Copper Ion residual in the Viking Swimming Pool water.
-A CL Free owner does not have to be concerned about doing anything different to treat their pool if they have 20 kids in the pool all day.
+There is always a Copper Ion residual in the Latham fiberglass Swimming Pool water.
+A CL Free owner does not have to be concerned about doing anything different to treat their pool if they have 20 kids in the fiberglass pool all day.

 - Salt-to-chlorine generators will use an average of 500- 1500 watts of AC power, 8 to 12 hours a day, for a 20,000 gallon pool.
 CL Free systems will use an average of only 35-40 watts of DC power to treat the same amount of Vinyl liner swimming pool water.